 5.55am – Woke up to my alarm and contemplated sleeping in rather than turning up earlier for work.
 Decided to be good, and dragged myself out of bed and into the work clothes that I’d prepared.

-6.05am – Had my favourite peanut butter on raisin toast and mediocre instant coffee in an attempt to wake up before work.
+6.05am – Had my favorite peanut butter on raisin toast and mediocre instant coffee in an attempt to wake up before work.
 Slapped some sunscreen on my face (sun protection is important, people!) and packed my lunch bag for work.

 6.30am – Jumped into the car and decided that today is a house/EDM kinda morning.
 Because everyone needs a pick-me-up sometimes, amirite?